otisvg/code-challenges/README.md

-Repo for completing coding challenges from Codewars, Edabit, Codesignal etc.
+Repo for completing coding challenges from Codewars, Edabit, Codesignal, Exercism, Project Euler etc.

 The purpose of this is to practice language methods and efficient techniques, using <strong>test-driven development</strong>